Cool31/Cool31/README.md

 and web designing or other suitable position.
 - 🌱 I’m currently learning angular js and Ruby on rails.
 - 💞️ I’m looking to collaborate on working projects ..
-- 📫 How to reach me via https://github.com/cool31/cool31/main/grocerystore.html for portfolio with detailed description of portfolio and projects done.
+- 📫 How to reach me via https://github.com/cool31/cool31/main/portfolio.html  with
+detailed description of portfolio and projects done.

 <!---